farhadrahimiklie/Complete-C/61 dynamic ownership/Readme2.md

-Below is a **complete, uncompromising, step-by-step explanation** of how to **modularize dynamic memory allocation and deallocation in C**.
-Nothing is skipped.
-The goal is to teach you how a disciplined C programmer designs memory ownership, allocation APIs, and cleanup paths so that programs stay correct, maintainable, and leak-free.

----

 ## 1. What “modularizing memory management” actually means

 In C, **dynamic memory is manual**.
 Every `malloc` must have exactly one matching `free`.